 With a new lot of graduates comes a collection of business ideas – but what about funding?

-Mark Brownridge, director general of the Enterprise Scheme Association, talks about the options for graduates looking to launch a business in 2019.
+Mark Brownridge, director general of the Enterprise Scheme Association, talks about the options for graduates looking to launch a business.

 Knowing where to turn

 The main challenges that new businesses face are similar to any other, but with a lack of experience that graduates may have over, say, someone who is entering into their third or fourth venture, the situation can provide unique challenges.